 For students learning as beginners, how are you to know which words are native to the language and which ones are not?
 To be safe, use these prefixes only after hearing or seeing a native speaker use them.
 Using these prefixes with a word where they are not typically used will sound unnatural, and that’s not a situation you want to find yourself in as a beginner.
 Also, keep in mind that speakers never use either prefix when referring to themselves.

 Learning to speak Japanese also involves paying special attention to etiquette.
 Is the person you’re speaking to of higher rank?
 Are they a valued customer?
 Those learning as beginnings realize quickly that the differences between formal and informal Japanese matter in real conversational situations like these, and they must be learned along with simple vocabulary.
+You can also find a lot of online resources learning Japanese yourself.
 Along with using an online course like Speeching, cultural tools like Japanese movies that take place in formal settings (like offices) can provide real-world applications of the differences between formal and informal speech.